Help us improve our information

 We need your help to improve our information to better support people with Crohn’s and Colitis.
 Fill in our short survey to let us know what we're doing well and how we can better meet your needs.

 Being told you have Colitis can be a shock.
-You might be feeling anxious about what comes next and how your life might change.
+You might feel anxious or unsure about what comes next and how your life might change.
 But you’re not alone.

 Now that you’ve put a name to your symptoms, you can start to manage them.
 And we’re here to help, every step of the way.